Want to know which California flower fields to visit this spring? Here they are!

 Essential Tips for Visiting and Photographing the Super Bloom

-- Photo Tip – There are ways to photograph yourself “in” the flowers without going off trail.
+• Photo Tip – There are ways to photograph yourself “in” the flowers without going off trail.
 Shoot with a long lens and at a low vantage point.
-That will bring the distance of the flowers and you closer together and will also hide the trails.
+That will bring the distance between the flowers and you closer together and hide the trails.

-- Go ASAP when you see people post about the super bloom.
-We saw entire fields disappear in a couple of days because they’re being eaten by caterpillars.
+• Go ASAP when you see people post about the super bloom.
+We saw entire fields disappear in a few days because caterpillars ate them.
 Did you know they eat 200 times their weight in flowers and leaves?

-- Please respect the flowers so that others can enjoy them too, but respect people too.
-There’s a growing resentment for people who are visiting these California flower fields and trampling on the wildflowers.
-This makes us upset too, but we’ve found that it’s better to calmly educate than to shame people.
+• Please respect the flowers so that others can enjoy them too, but respect people too.
+There’s a growing resentment for people visiting these California flower fields and trampling on the wildflowers.
+This also upsets us, but we’ve found that kindly educating people is better than shaming them.
 Since when did flowers become more important than humans?

-- See wildflower updates on Desert USA.
-Other sites haven’t been as accurate and left us disappointed.
-Make sure you pay attention to posting dates and visitation dates since they may differ.
+• See wildflower updates on Desert USAOther sites haven’t been as accurate and left us disappointed.
+Pay attention to posting dates and visitation dates since they may differ.
 You can also see who’s posting recently on #superbloom.
-I usually look in the captions or ask when they visited, since a lot of them could be latergrams.
+I usually look in the captions or ask when they visited since many of them could be latergrams.

 Where to Stay to See California Flower Fields

 It’s simply a flower that grows without any care or nurturing.
-However, if you take that same flower and plant it in your garden, then it no longer is a wildflower if you intend to keep it alive longer than its natural lifespan.
+However, if you take that same flower and plant it in your garden, then it is no longer a wildflower if you intend to keep it alive longer than its natural lifespan.
 Where my florists/botanists at?
-Does that sound about right?

 Have you been to any of these flower fields in California?
 Out of these places, where would you be most interested in visiting?